Today's Articles

 George Russell

-*On this date, in 1923, George Russell was born.
+*George Russell was born on this date in 1923.
 He was a Black jazz pianist, composer, arranger, and theorist.

-George Allen Russell was born in Cincinnati, Ohio, to a white father and a Black mother, later the adopted only child of a nurse and a chef on the B & O Railroad, Bessie, and Joseph Russell.
+George Allen Russell was born in Cincinnati, Ohio, to a white father and a Black mother.
+Later, he was the adopted only child of a nurse and a chef on the B & O Railroad, Bessie and Joseph Russell.
 Young Russell sang in the choir of the African Methodist Episcopal Church and listened to the Kentucky Riverboat music of Fate Marable.
 At age seven, he made his stage debut, singing "Moon Over Miami" with Fats Waller.

 When called up for the draft at the beginning of World War II, he was quickly hospitalized with tuberculosis, where he was taught the fundamentals of music theory by a fellow patient.
 After his release from the hospital, he played drums with Benny Carter's band but decided to give up drumming as a vocation after hearing Max Roach, who replaced him in the orchestra.
-Inspired by hearing Thelonious Monk's"'Round Midnight," Russell moved to New York in the early 1940s, where he became a member of a coterie of young innovators who frequented the 55th Street apartment of Gil Evans, a clique that included Miles DavisCharlie Parker, Gerry Mulligan, and John Lewis, later the music director of the Modern Jazz Quartet.
+Inspired by hearing Thelonious Monk's "Round Midnight," Russell moved to New York in the early 1940s, where he became a member of a coterie of young innovators who frequented the 55th Street apartment of Gil Evans.
+This clique included Miles DavisCharlie Parker, Gerry Mulligan, and John Lewis, later the Modern Jazz Quartet music director.

 In 1957, Russell was one of six jazz musicians commissioned by Brandeis University to write a piece for their Festival of the Creative Arts.
 He wrote a suite for orchestra, All About Rosie, which featured Bill Evans among other soloists and has been cited as one of the few convincing examples of composed polyphony in jazz.
 Members of the orchestra on his 1958 extended work, New York, N.Y., included Bill Evans, John Coltrane, Art Farmer, Milt Hinton, Bob Brookmeyer, and Max Roach, among others, and featured wrap-around raps by singer/lyricist Jon Hendricks.
 Between 1960 and 1963, the Russell Sextet featured musicians like Dave Baker and Steve Swallow and memorable sessions with Eric Dolphy and singer Sheila Jordan (their bleak version of "You Are My Sunshine" on The Outer View (1962).
 He received a MacArthur Foundation "genius" grant in 1989.

 He is considered one of the first jazz musicians to contribute to general music theory with a theory of harmony based on jazz rather than European music in his book Lydian Chromatic Concept of Tonal Organization (1953).
-George Russell died of complications from Alzheimer's disease in Boston, Massachusetts, on July 27, 2009, according to his publicist.
+According to his publicist, George Russell died of complications from Alzheimer's disease in Boston, Massachusetts, on July 27, 2009.

 To Become a Conductor or Composer